ICI Homes: History

 Intervest Construction Inc. was founded in Daytona Beach in 1979 by Mori Hosseini.
 Initially having only two employees, Mori built up the company while working towards an MBA at Embry–Riddle Aeronautical University.

 Mori Hosseini poses in front of the original Intervest Construction building.

 In 1984, the North Florida Division was established.
 By the end of the year, construction had started on 54 homes in the Jacksonville area.
 By the company's 10th anniversary in 1990, it had built more than 200 homes.

 Intervest Construction Inc. started operating under the ICI Homes moniker in 1998 and its corporate logo was launched which is still in use today.

-The ICI Homes logo began its use in 1998.

 In 2000, at the company's 20th anniversary, the company launched its Central Florida division, primarily focusing on the Orlando and Tampa areas.
 The company also built homes in communities in Georgia and Tennessee, but returned to Florida exclusivity after a couple years.
 At the end of the 2003 fiscal year, ICI Homes had marked a total of 10,000 closed homes.

 The subprime mortgage crisis that began in 2007 hit the new home construction industry especially hard.
 ICI Homes prevailed by expanding its efforts into other niches, such as timeshares, condominiums, and renovations.
 As the market stabilized and improved, the company refocused its efforts back to custom homebuilding.

 In 2014, the company added six new communities.
 In 2015, The Northeast Florida Builders Association (NEFBA) named ICI Homes its 2014 Builder of the Year.

 In June 2020, the company acquired 571.86 acres(for $8.42 million) in St. Johns County, Florida near Creekside High School for a mixed-use community called the Crossroads.